 Function

-Vice-Presidents are responsible for the coordination and communication with the Divisions and with Task Forces, Special Programmes, Projects and IUFRO-led Initiatives respectively.
+Vice-Presidents are responsible for the coordination and communication with the Divisions and with Task Forces, Special Programmes, Projects and IUFRO-led Initiatives.
 One of the Vice-Presidents acts for the President if the latter is unable to serve.

 Term of office